aerdman1/henryhowler/docs/Through the Decades/1980s-1/stories-5/letter-from-dan-to-chip.md

 Hi,

 This is just a note to say hi.
-Also we thought you might like this pictures.
+Also we thought you might like these pictures.

-We started classes on the20th of Jan.
+We started classes on the
+20th of Jan.
 Between classes work & David, this will be a lousy semester.

 Work is slow but fine.
 Don't have much more to say.